AFKplusplus/cmmm-modding-guide/docs/intro.md

 Extract the archive, go into Unity Hub, and in the Projects tab click `Open` and locate your source code folder.
 If it has unrelated files, such as launcher or READMEs, open `src` folder inside of it - you should see `Assets`, `Packages`, `ProjectSettings`, `Cell Machine Mystic Mod_Data` folders.
 Click `Open`.

-You have now installed and opened thee CMMM source code, and the Unity project should open shortly!
+You have now installed and opened the CMMM source code, and the Unity project should open shortly!

 Click "Next" button below to continue to next article.